futel/asteriskserver/asteriskserver/README-sipclient.md

-# set up sip client
+# Seting up a sip client for the asterisk server.

-requirements
+## requirements

-<extension> from sip.conf etc
+<extension> from pjsip.conf etc
-<secret> from sip_secret.conf.j2 and update_asterisk_secrets_generic.yml
+<secret> from pjsip_secret.conf.j2 and update_asterisk_secrets_generic.yml
-<server> futel-prod.phu73l.net or origination-prod.futel.sip.us1.twilio.com
+<server> futel-prod.phu73l.net or futel-stage.phu73l.net

+Client must be behind a VPN client.

 ## set up a spa-1001 linksysPAP etc